Why Pay to Play?™

 Click here to download the trademark license.

-A new game like Dungeons Daring™ can become valuable only after supporting material is available for it, material like campaign settings and adventures.
-After long deliberation, the creators of Dungeons Daring, the members of the Vintyri™ Project, have decided to drop plans to make their Jörðgarð campaign setting a commercial product.
-Instead, it will be released as a free, open game, open source product written for the Dungeons Daring™ game.
+A relatively new game like Dungeons Daring™ can become valuable only after supporting material is available for it, material like campaign settings and adventures.
+The first core propducts of our new Jörðgarð campaign setting will be released soon as a free, open game, open source product written for the Dungeons Daring™ game.

 We also are planning a version for the OGL 3.5 system used by such games as the Pathfinder® RPG from Paizo® Publishing, True20™ from Green Ronin and Dungeons & Dragons 3.5 from Wizards of the Coast® Inc.